 “We’ve all been there.
 The water tank is emitting a strange gurgling sound and we know something’s not right.
-We call the plumber and pray that the house hasn’t become the Niagara Falls by the time he arrives.
+We call the plumber and pray that the house hasn’t become Niagara Falls by the time he arrives.
 We wait on tenterhooks, anxiously watching the clock.
 Finally, the doorbell rings and there he is.
 We’re so relieved we want to kiss him.

 Instead we get a hold of ourselves and usher him up to the attic.
-Using wrenches and pliers and working by torchlight, he emerges some time later – t-shirt soaked with copper-coloured grime – and pronounces the job done.
+Using wrenches and pliers and working by flashlight, he emerges some time later, t-shirt soaked with copper-colored grime, and pronounces the job done.
 Oh the joy of having running water once more!

-So it’s in the spirit of “shared knowledge” that I present reminders from my column – “Ti’s Tips”:
+So it’s in the spirit of “shared knowledge” that I present my column, “Ti’s Tips”:

-Ti’s Tips Reminder – Oh no, Clogged Drains!
+Ti’s Tips – Oh no, Clogged Drains!

 Drains clog for the most part as a result of grease, fats, oils and other matter accumulating inside the pipe.
 In order to CLEAN the drain one must scour the inside with proper equipment and knowledge.
 This is commonly referred to as snaking or “rootering” the drain.
 There is a big difference between “CLEANING” the drain as opposed to “OPENING” the drain.
 Baking soda and vinegar?
 Use at your own risk.
 Those items work best when baking or cooking food and are wasted when poured down the drain!

 The handy kitchen garbage disposal is useful for getting rid of a variety of food scraps & waste that might otherwise create unpleasant smells in the kitchen.
 However, many foods can actually damage your disposal or render it useless.
 These tips can help keep your garbage disposal running smoothly:

-1. Avoid putting fibrous foods or tough-skinned vegetables into the disposal.
+1) Avoid putting fibrous foods or tough-skinned vegetables into the disposal.

 The strings of celery, artichokes, asparagus, lettuce, corn husks, carrots, onion skins and potato peels can wrap around the blades, preventing proper operation of the motor.
-If you feel you must put fibrous foods into your disposal, do so in very small quantities, and run the cold water while you operate the unit.
+If you feel you must put fibrous foods into your disposal, do so in very small quantities and run the cold water while you operate the unit.

-2. Don’t put extremely hard foods into the garbage disposal.
+2) Don’t put extremely hard foods into the garbage disposal.

 Items such as bones and fruit pits can dull and even break the unit’s blades!
 In a worst-case scenario, hard foods will jam the disposal, preventing blades from turning and causing the motor to burn out.

-3. Keep grease and greasy foods out of the disposal.
+3) Keep grease and greasy foods out of the disposal.

 Greasy foods will distribute a film over the blades, diminishing their effectiveness.
 Eventually, the grease will begin to decay, causing an unpleasant odor in the kitchen.
 Pouring grease into a garbage disposal can result in clogged drains when the grease solidifies.

-4. Contrary to popular belief, egg shells have no place in the garbage disposal.
+4) Contrary to popular belief, egg shells have no place in the garbage disposal.

 Some people claim that egg shells sharpen the blades of the unit, but this is not true.
-The shell’s stringy membrane layer can wrap around the shredder ring, and the shell itself will be ground to a sand-like consistency capable of clogging pipes.
+The shell’s stringy membrane layer can wrap around the shredder ring and the shell itself will be ground to a sand-like consistency capable of clogging pipes.

-5. Avoid putting “expandable” foods such as pasta and rice into the garbage disposal.
+5) Avoid putting “expandable” foods such as pasta and rice into the garbage disposal.

 Even small particles of these foods can swell with water and eventually clog the trap.

-6. Exercise common sense, and don’t put non-food items into the garbage disposal.
+6) Exercise common sense, and don’t put non-food items into the garbage disposal.

-Avoid the example of homeowners who have placed rubber bands, twist ties, cigarette butts, pull tabs, fabric, sponges and plant clippings into their disposal units.
+Avoid the example of homeowners who have placed rubber bands, twist ties, cigarette butts, pull tabs, fabric, sponges and plant clippings into their disposal units!
 These items cannot break down enough to wash down the drain.

-7. Two methods to help tame stubborn garbage disposal odors:
+7) Two methods to help tame stubborn garbage disposal odors:

 *The first is to freeze white vinegar in ice-cube trays.
 Put the frozen cubes down the garbage disposal and turn it on.
 The texture of the hard ice will aid in the removal of odor-causing sludge & grime.